Mission and Method

 My mission is to help communities, nonprofit organizations, donors and volunteers attain their fundraising, communications and public relations goals in the most efficient, thoughtful, and high quality manner possible.

 Please keep in mind, the most successful and ethical “development” work involves building relationships that last for the long term.
 I prefer to involve myself with organizations with that mindset.
 It takes time – often six months to a year or more – to identify, properly research, cultivate, approach, solicit and secure donations, particularly substantial gifts.
-I can also point you in the right direction in a few months, if you are prepared to tackle the work involved to keep a meaningful development program going beyond my tenure.
+I can also point you in the right direction in a few months, if you are prepared to keep a meaningful development program going beyond my tenure.
 This is a responsibility nonprofits should not take lightly.